 The way we approach this is in three stages:

-1. As soon as you contact us about video lessons, we will usually ask you to complete a questionnaire to give us some background information about yourself and your animal(s).
+1. As soon as you contact us about getting help with you horse or pony, we will ask you to complete a questionnaire to give us some background information about yourself and your animal(s).

-2. We may then arrange to talk by Skype or phone to ask any follow up questions and to jointly decide which is the best lesson for you to have at that point.
-That discussion may also be done by email or messenger.
+2. We may then arrange to talk by Zoom or phone to ask any follow up questions and to jointly decide which is the best place to start at that point.
+That discussion may also be done by email, Whatsapp or Messenger.

 We ask that you take video of no more than 2 minutes at a time of yourself with your horse or pony.